 The DE Rantau Nomad Pass is a Malaysian digital nomad visa that allows digital nomads and remote workers to stay in Malaysia for 3 to 12 months.

 You can renew your visa for another 12 months.
-So, you can live and work in the southeast Asian country for up to 2 years on this visa.
+So, you can live and work in a Southeast Asian country for up to 2 years on this visa.

 Have a look at quick details about the Malaysian digital nomad visa: